-All users of ADMS-Urban and ADMS-Airport are highly recommended to use EMIT to manipulate the typically large quantities of data involved in these types of modelling.
-ADMS-Roads users will also find that EMIT speeds up the input and manipulation of emissions data for dispersion modelling.
-Current users of EMIT include government bodies and local authorities across the United Kingdom and elsewhere, as well as commercial organisations and research institutions.
+Current users of EMIT include government bodies and local authorities across the United Kingdom and elsewhere, as well as environmental consultancies and research institutions.
+All users of ADMS-Urban and ADMS-Airport are highly recommended to use EMIT to store and manipulate the typically large quantities of data involved in these types of modelling.
+ADMS-Roads users will also find that EMIT can speed up the input and manipulation of emissions data for dispersion modelling.

-When local authorities develop air quality action plans, an important aspect is estimating the emissions consequences of traffic management schemes such as Local Emission Zones.
+When local authorities develop Air Quality Action Plans for an urban area, an important aspect is estimating the emissions consequences of traffic management schemes such as Local Emission Zones.
 EMIT has been specifically designed to help with this task.
-The figure below is a schematic diagram showing an approach for investigating the effectiveness of traffic management schemes.
-You may want to consider the effect on emissions of the following aspects, both individually and in combination:
+EMIT allows you to consider the effect on emissions of the following aspects, both individually and in combination:

 The effect on emissions can be quantified for individual toxic pollutants and greenhouse gases, in total and as contributions from specific road vehicles such as diesel cars.

 The figure below shows an approach for investigating the effectiveness of traffic management schemes.
 Four different scenarios are considered: